 Tamara is an architect and urban designer specializing in residential, academic, and mixed use master planning projects.
 Voted one of Boston's Top 50 Power Women in Real Estate, she was the design team leader for the new residence tower at MassArt, described as ‘the most interesting highrise in years’ by the Boston Globe.
-She will become the President of the Boston Society of Architects in 2016.
+She has also served as the President of the Boston Society of Architects.

 Nicknamed ‘the mother of the micro-unit’, Tamara became one of the earliest promoters of compact living when she advocated for changing the policy of minimum unit sizes at a 2010 Innovation District housing symposium.
 She mentors the ‘What’s In’ research initiative on innovative urban living, and she is currently working on a pilot 100% affordable, compact unit building on city-owned land in South Boston.